 Inflammation is a normal bodily response to harm or stressors within the body, but chronic inflammation disrupts hormone levels because it interferes with insulin production, and inhibits normal cellular function (4).

-If you have a chronic health condition, consider consulting a health professional to determine which foods cause inflammation for you or if your symptoms are triggered by stress or infection from bacteria, parasites, viruses, etc.
+If you have a chronic health condition, consider consulting a health professional to determine which foods cause inflammation for you or if your symptoms are triggered by stress, infection, or some other chronic condition.

-Inflammation can be resolved through dietary changes such as increasing anti-inflammatory foods such as turmeric, kale, and berries, drinking herbal teas such as ginger and chamomile to reduce nausea during flare-ups.
+Inflammation can be resolved by addressing its cause.
+It’s possible that anti-inflammatory foods might help, such as turmeric, kale, and berries, or drinking herbal teas such as ginger and chamomile to reduce nausea during flare-ups.

 Eat More Fiber

-A low fiber diet can lead to constipation which may affect hormone levels causing thyroid hormone production to slow down or even become underactive.
-Consume 15 or more grams of fiber per day such as cruciferous vegetables, flax seeds, berries, and beans to normalize bowel function (11).
+A high fiber diet can help you maintain a healthy body weight, which will help balance your hormones naturally..
+Consume 25 or more grams of fiber per day such as cruciferous vegetables, flax seeds, berries, and beans to normalize bowel function (11).

 Balance Hormones With Exercise